Yulia02/SelfAssessment/Skills/Programming.md

   - conditions: 🙋 explained
   - loops: 🙋 explained
   - assignment: 🖐️ used
-  - regular expression: 🎓 known
+  - regular expression: 🖐️ used
   - interface: 🖐️ used
   - contract: 🖐️ used
   - module: 🖐️ used